 While these are all “free”, in exchange for accessing them, the user needs to give you their contact details and perhaps answer a few other questions.
 This is how you generate leads.

-I want to show you some good examples of landing pages and strategies for inspiration.
+I want to show you some good examples of landing pages from online lead generation campaigns for inspiration.

 This is a great example of a real estate landing page.
-There is a simple call to action - enter your address and we’ll tell you what your property is worth.
+There is a simple CTA - enter your address and we’ll tell you what your property is worth.

 Prospects who are at the stage of wanting to find out the value of their property are likely going to be wanting to sell.
 Century 21 has a warm lead they can then chase to sell their services.
 It’s simple, yet effective as a marketing campaign.